 In my ignorance, I always thought it was…well, a red cake.
 Big whoop.
 I mean, couldn’t you pour in a bunch of any food coloring and have a new phenomenon – yellow velvet, blue velvet?
 I know.
 I’m so close-minded and judgmental.
 But really, I didn’t get it.

 Then, at a restaurant a few months ago, on a whim my husband had the red velvet cake for dessert.
 And I ate most of it.
 I was smitten.
 Big time.
 It’s not just a red cake.
 It is an extremely light, moist cake with the barest hint, and I mean barest hint, of cocoa.

 I’ve now realized, it isn’t just red velvet that I love – it is the Red Velvet Cake Roll.
 I even went out on a limb and made a green version for St. Patty’s day this year (you know, channeling my inner food scientist and calculating the difficult measurements of swapping out red food coloring for green).

 Tender, moist cake wrapped around a decadent, rich cream cheese and white chocolate filling – not only is it stunning in presentation, it is utterly irresistible to the taste buds.

-- 1 cup (4 1/2 ounces) all-purpose flour
+- 1 cup (142 g) all-purpose flour

 - 2 tablespoons unsweetened natural cocoa powder

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- 1/2 cup (4 fluid ounces) milk
+- ½ cup milk

 - 1 teaspoon pure vanilla extract